In essence, Gatlinburg’s economy is built upon a three-legged stool of tourism commerce.

 There’s nothing terribly out-of-the-ordinary on the Howards Menu, but you don’t need food that is shocking to be great.

 For example, the Hot Chop Steak Sandwich is a winner and pairs excellently with a Bloody Mary.

 Mellow Mushroom is consistently the best chain pizza in the area.

-A restaurant apparently created for and by Grateful Dead fans, The Mellow Mushroom offers unique and legitimately great pizzas and calzones.
+The Mellow Mushroom offers unique and legitimately great pizzas and calzones.
 And sometimes you just need good pizza.

 Sure, there may be fancier options, but pizza is one of the culinary wonders of the world.